thnaeff/farser/implementYourOwnLexer.md

 ## 2. Implement a LexerToken

 This class represents an instance (a container) of each token - with *type* and *value* of the token.
+A list of `LexerToken` is produced by the lexer.

 The *value* in this token class is generally the same as the value of the `TokenType` enum.
-Only for `ATOM` tokens the value will be something different.
-For `ATOM` tokens, the *value* will be whatever the value from the formula/script is.
+Only for `ATOM` tokens the value will be something different - the *value* will be whatever the value from the formula is.

 Depending on the `LexerTokenFactory` implementation, this token class can also contain other information.
 The `LexerTokenFactory` can produce any `LexerToken` needed for your purpose.